SCIInstitute/ShapeWorks/docs/dev/build.md

 #### Qt5
 Download and install the latest version of [Qt5](https://download.qt.io/archive/qt/), selecting the LGPL (free) license (at least version 5.10 required).

 After installing Qt5, add the directory containing `qmake.exe` to your PATH.
-See [Adding to PATH](paths.md) for help with this.
+See [Adding to PATH Environment Variable](paths.md) for help with this.

 Example qmake directory Linux: `/opt/Qt5.14.0/5.14.0/gcc_64/bin`